 Always provide the model and serial number of your Wallenstein product when ordering parts, or requesting service or other information.
 The product information plate location is shown in the illustration.

-For future convenience, record your product Model and Serial Number in the spaces provided below.
+Record the product Model and Serial Number in the spaces provided below for future reference.

-Fig. 1-Product Information Plate Location (typical for all models)
+Fig. 1-Product Information Plate Location

 Record Product Information Here

-Model:
+Model: WXR545PL

 Serial Number: